GPurgatorio/Master-Computer-Science-ICT/README.md

 ## Connectors & plugs
 Now we try to analyse the problem from the connector point of view.
 The fastest wire technology available is the optic fiber.
 It can be divided into two categories:
- - monomodal (1250 nm)
- - multimodal (850 nm)

- The monomodal fiber is more expensive but has better properties, the multimodal one is acceptable for a datacenter.
+ - mono-modal (1250 nm): expensive, lower loss, covers distances up to 60KM.
+Used in WAN/MAN
+ - multi-modal (850 nm): cheap, covers distances up to 2KM.
+Used in datacenters

  They also have different transceiver.
 There are two kind of connectors:
   - LC: ok for datacenters
-  - and SC: usually used in metropolitan areas because it has a better signal propagation
+  - SC: usually used in metropolitan areas because it has a better signal propagation

   There can be a cable with a LC in one side and a SC on the other side.

- Of course, a wire is a wire, and we need something to connect it to somewhere.
-One of them is the Small form-factor pluggable transceiver (SFP), a compact, hot-pluggable optical module transceiver.
-The upgrade of this connector is the SFP+ that supports data rates up to 16 Gbps.
-It supports 10 Gigabit ethernet and can be combined with some other SFP+ with QSFP to reach 4x10Gbps.
-If combined with QSFP28 we can reach 100 Gbps on the ethernet that is the upper limit nowadays for the data rate.
+ Of course, a wire is a wire, and we need something to connect it to somewhere (transceiver):
+  - **SPF** (Small form-factor pluggable): a compact, hot-pluggable optical module transceiver
+    - 1 Gbps
+  - **SFP+**: can be combined with some other SFP
+    - 10 Gbps
+  - **QSFP28**
+    - 25 GBps
+  - **QSFP** (Quad SPF)
+    - 4x10 Gbps (if combined with SPF+)
+    - 4x25 Gbps (if combined with QSFP28)

 From left to right: RJ45 plug, SFP+ and QSFP+ **transceiver module**, LC connector.
 <p float="left">